smjuni/MechaCar_Statistical_Analysis/README.md

 - **Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?**

-    In our analysis, the variables that provided a non-random amount of variance to the MPG values were Intercept, Vehicle Length and Ground Clearance.
+    In our analysis, the variables that provided a significant amount of variance to the MPG values were Intercept, Vehicle Length and Ground Clearance.
 All three variables/coefficients had an extremely high level of significance (0-0.001)

 - **Is the slope of the linear model considered to be zero?
 Why or why not?**